afilbert/valheim-toggle-movement-mod/README.md

 Releases in github repo are packaged for Thunderstore Mod Manager.

+* 1.0.0 Major version release adds color-coded stamina bar
+  * Stamina bar will be orange when sprint toggled, else it will appear blue when regenerating, else it will be its normal yellow
+  * Stamina bar will repeatedly flash while empty if sprint toggled and regen is overridden by directional input
+  * Detoggling sprint while stamina is regenerating will cause stam regen to cancel as well.
+Stam regen otherwise reenables below the threshold as expected.
+This comes in handy while fighting without Rested buff, or with debuffs like Cold and Wet
+  * Fixes bug that caused stam regen loop when holding directional keys while regenerating at stam regen threshold.
+The bug caused the character to stutter step
+* 0.1.4 Add config to override in-game auto-run toggle setting.
+This allows mod settings and behavior (like sneak to run) to work again
+  * Adds new config that allows character to keep auto-running while in map
 * 0.1.3 Fix nil bomb caused by patch 0.217.38.
 Fixes broken menu translations when loading the game
   * Drop requirement for [Official BepInEx ConfigurationManager](https://valheim.thunderstore.io/package/Azumatt/Official_BepInEx_ConfigurationManager/) from Thunderstore manifest.json to allow flexibility
 * 0.1.2 Fix bug that disabled vanilla autorun when AutorunToggle was disabled in config